stripe.create_refundnew toolshipgate.yamlrelease policy changedWhy: money-moving action added without approval or idempotency evidence.

 Then it writes a Tool-Use Readiness Report — verifier.json, report.json, pr-comment.md, and optional SARIF.

-Add Shipgate instructions, skills, PR template guidance, and the GitHub Action to the same repo surfaces Codex, Claude Code, and Cursor already read.
+Add Shipgate instructions, the manifest, and the advisory GitHub Action to the same repo surfaces Codex, Claude Code, and Cursor already read — with skill bundles and a PR template available as opt-ins.

 $ agents-shipgate init --workspace . --write --ci \